-- 10.1 The Minutes of any meeting of a committee, sub-committee or advisory panel shall be written and presented to the next ordinary meeting of the relevant body. - 10.2 The Chairman shall put that the Minutes of the meeting held on the day in question be signed as a true record. - 10.3 There shall be no discussion on the Minutes, except by way of a motion relating to their accuracy.
-If no question of accuracy is raised, or as soon as any question is settled, the Chairman shall initial each page of the minutes in addition to dating and signing the final page of the said document. - 10.4 If the committee, sub-committee or advisory panel is not scheduled to meet again, or is not likely to meet in the foreseeable future, the Chairman of the committee or sub-committee (or in his absence any Member of it) may sign the Minutes using the above procedure when the proceedings of that body are reported to (or at a convenient meeting of) the Council or the parent committee, subject to the resolution of all questions as to their accuracy which may then be raised by Members who were present at the meeting. - 10.5 The minutes will reflect those leaving the room or not present when matters are being voted on.
+- CPR 49 The Minutes of every meeting of a policy committee, sub-committee or advisory panel shall be written and presented to the next ordinary meeting of the relevant body. - CPR 50 The Chairman shall put that the Minutes of the meeting held on the day in question be signed as a true record. - CPR 51 There shall be no discussion on the Minutes, except by way of a motion relating to their accuracy.
+If no question of accuracy is raised, or as soon as any question is settled, the Chairman shall initial each page of the minutes in addition to dating and signing the final page of the said document. - CPR 52 If the committee, sub-committee or advisory panel is not scheduled to meet again, or is not likely to meet in the foreseeable future, the Chairman of the committee or sub-committee (or in his absence any Member of it) may sign the Minutes using the above procedure when the proceedings of that body are reported to (or at a convenient meeting of) the Council or the parent committee, subject to the resolution of all questions as to their accuracy which may then be raised by Members who were present at the meeting.

-CPR 11 - Scheme of delegation
+Scheme of delegation

-11.1 A committee, sub-committee or advisory panel shall act in accordance with its terms of reference and delegated powers as agreed by the Council and set out in this Constitution.
+CPR 53 A committee, sub-committee or advisory panel shall act in accordance with its terms of reference and delegated powers as agreed by the Council and set out in this Constitution.

-CPR 12 - Rules of debate
+Rules of debate

-12.1 Meetings of policy committees, sub-committees and advisory panels are to be conducted with as little procedural formality as is consistent with the need for good order and the effective conduct of business.
+CPR 54 Meetings of policy committees, sub-committees and advisory panels are to be conducted with as little procedural formality as is consistent with the need for good order and the effective conduct of business.
 However, the following guidelines should be taken into account: